When I bought my house, the builder said that my concrete garage floor was sloped, so any water runs directly outside.

-Once your pipe is laid, and you are happy with the slope, it’s time to fill up the hole with self-leveling concrete so it’s nice and smooth.
+Once your drain pipe is laid and you are happy with the slope, it’s time to fill the hole with self-leveling concrete.
+This will allow you to refinish your garage floor, so it’s nice and smooth.

-Before you pour the concrete, be sure to cover the drain in some way (can, wood, or another piece of pipe) to keep concrete out of your new drain.
+Before you pour the concrete, cover the drain temporarily to keep concrete out of your new garage floor drain.

 Once the trenches are covered, remove the covering over the drain hole in the garage.
-Install the drain cover, and your new drain is good to go.
+Install the drain cover to stop any debris from getting into the pipe, and your new garage floor drain is good to go.